gemoc/resist/software.md

 RESIST_EA researchers also initiated the development of:

 * Metamorphic Testing for AI Planning Systems
-* Learning Video Highly-Configurable Encoder Performence
+* Learning Highly-Configurable Video Encoder Performance